YCYTHU/YCYTHU.github.io/MolViewer/docs/introduction.md

 ## What is it

-MolViewer is a tool which combine molecular visualization and the advantages of MATLAB processing matrices.
+MolViewer is a tool which combines molecular visualization and the advantages of MATLAB processing matrices.

 ## What does it do